reactjs/react.dev/beta/src/content/reference/react-dom/findDOMNode.md

 This will break the code because now, `findDOMNode(this)` finds the `<div>` DOM node, but the code expects an `<input>` DOM node.
 To avoid these kinds of problems, use [`createRef`](/reference/react/createRef) to manage a specific DOM node.

 In this example, `findDOMNode` is no longer used.
 Instead, `inputRef = createRef(null)` is defined as an instance field on the class.
 To read the DOM node from it, you can use `this.inputRef.current`.
 To attach it to the JSX, you render `<input ref={this.inputRef} />`.
-You have connected the code using the DOM node to its JSX:
+This connects the code using the DOM node to its JSX:

 <Sandpack>